CISC-867/Project/README.md

-# Reproducing Unsupervised Syntehsis of Audio via Exemplar Encoders
+# Reproducing Unsupervised Synthesis of Audio via Exemplar Encoders

 This repository is the official implementation of our Reproducibility Paper for CISC 867